Alex Reece Abbott

 After award-winning careers in journalism and public relations, she completed an MSc (Distinction) in Coaching and Mentoring, then went on to do an MA (Distinction) in Creative Writing.
 A graduate of the Curtis Brown Creative novel programme, she is also a Penguin Random House WriteNow finalist.

-Her short fiction has been a winner in the Northern Crime; Arvon; CWA Debut Dagger Opening Lines, Crediton and HG Wells Grand Prizes and is often a finalist, including among others in the Sunday Business Post/Penguin Prize; Bridport (flash and short story); Arvon; CWA Debut Dagger; Cuirt, Maria Edgeworth; The Word Factory; Fish; Over the Edge New Writer of the Year; Tillie Olsen; Bath, Ilkley; Wells; Reflex; Casket of Fictional Delights; Solstice Shorts; Aurora and Lorian Hemingway prizes.
+Her short fiction has been a winner in prizes including the Northern Crime; Arvon; CWA Debut Dagger Opening Lines; Pulp Literature; Crediton and HG Wells and is often a finalist, including among others, the Sunday Business Post/Penguin Prize; Bridport (flash and short story); Arvon; CWA Debut Dagger; At the Bay: Katherine Mansfield Sparkling Prose; Cuirt, Maria Edgeworth; The Word Factory; Words on the Waves; Roberts; Mslexia; Fish; Margot Manchester; Grindstone; Over the Edge New Writer of the Year; Tillie Olsen; Oxford; Bath, Ilkley; Plaza; Cambridge; Write By the Sea; Leicester Writes; Wells; Reflex; Casket of Fictional Delights; Solstice Shorts; Aurora; New Zealand Flash Fiction Day and Lorian Hemingway prizes.

 Our primal instinct for flight or flight and epic godwit migrations in a story about surviving